shariq1989/cookbook/content/recipe/goat-yakhni.md

 ----

-I hope you love this recipe for goat bone broth.
+I hope you love this mutton yakhni recipe.
 If you try it, be sure to let us know what you think!

 Other recipes from The Jamil Ghar: